towersvault/shinpokered/README.md

 - Mind battle with future Trainer RED after beating the elite 4 via the new girl outside Bill's villa
   - Must have beaten Oak, Fuji, Silph Chief, and Green (the order doesn't matter)
   - After winning, must re-defeat the four extra trainers before you can challenge again
-  - A win will respawn Mewtwo, the legendary birds, and allow Mew to be found again
+  - A win will respawn Mewtwo, the legendary birds, and allow Mew to be found again, and reset the mist stone events

 #Tricks and Secrets